luanagerber/Movido-por-Numeros/README.md

 ## Features
 - Animated drawings
 - Math expressions to be solved
-- Block navigation if user answer is incorrect
+- Blocked navigation if user answer is incorrect
 - Visual user feedback if user answer is incorrect

 ## How to Run